ericwq/gskills/docs/load.md

 ## Load balancing

 In this example, two servers will listen on `"localhost:50051"`, `"localhost:50052"` and provide the same echo service. `dial()` will connect to those two servers.
 RPC method call will use `round_robin` policy to pick up one server to finish the RPC call.
 Please note, this is client side load balancing.
-Client side load balancing needs client to know the backend server list in advance.
+Client side load balancing needs client to know the back end server list in advance.
 In the large scale production deployment, it prefers to let the server perform the load balancing to avoid the client side load balancing.

 Here the `exampleResolver` will resolve the `lb.example.grpc.io` to address `"localhost:50051", "localhost:50052"`.